Matthias74/rfcs/README.md

 You should use [our template to start the RFC](docs/template.md)

+Place the document in the [rfcs folder](rfcs/) on this repository.

 - Be precise and clear.
 - State what are you trying to solve and why.
 - Mention drawbacks (if any) of the proposed solution.
 - Mention alternative options and why you have discarded.

 Request for comments within your convoy leadership.
+Create a pull request in order to hold the discussion there.

 - Convoy leadership + Lead (and Staff if any) engineers within the convoy should decide if they approve the RFC or go to the tech governance.
 - The convoy leadership could also request for comments from outside their group if the proposal goes beyond their domain or expertise.